 She was nervous at first and was a bit taken aback at being chosen for such a momentous and historic occasion.
 SWMC receptionist, Valerie Whyte was one of two employees chosen to raise the first ever SWMC flag at the entrance of the headquarters in Taylor’s Range in honor of the corporation’s 20th anniversary.
 This was a shock to Valerie, as she considers herself a newbie to the SWMC.
 She’s only with the corporation for two years thus far.
 “It was a shock; a surprise for me.
 I didn’t know that I would be in a position to actually raise a flag,” she tells The SWMC Insider.

-SWMC 20th Anniversary Report
+SWMC Special Annual General Assembly: 20th Anniversary Edition

 SWMC: Changing a culture for two decades